Key Takeaways

 Adjusting the Schedule for Weather

 Chinchillas are sensitive to humidity.
-In the summer months or in a particularly damp room, moisture can make their coat more prone to fungus or matting.
+In summer months or in a particularly damp room, moisture can make their coat more prone to fungus or matting.
 Offering slightly more frequent dust baths during these periods helps keep the fur dry and airy.
-Conversely, in dry winter air, you might want to dial back the baths to avoid over‑drying the skin.
+Conversely, in dry winter air, dial back the baths to avoid over‑drying the skin.

 Keeping the Dust Clean and Reusable

-The good news is that dust can be reused for a while.
+Good news: dust can be reused for a while.
 After each session, sift out any droppings, fur clumps, or debris.
-You can do this by:
+Here's how:

-- Sifting the dust through a fine mesh strainer.
+- Sift the dust through a fine mesh strainer.

-- Storing the cleaned dust in an airtight container in a cool, dry spot.
+- Store the cleaned dust in an airtight container in a cool, dry spot.

 Replace the dust entirely after a few weeks or when it starts to look discolored or clumps together.
 Fresh dust ensures your chinchilla gets the full benefit of the bathing ritual.